supahcraig/CLDR/Labs/Data Warehouse/Virtual DW.md

 ---

 # Using the CDP CLI
 If you would rather build these components programatically, CDP has a CLI utility that allows you to build the pieces from the command line or shell script.
-Combining the CDP CLI with liberal use of jq, we can string together
+Combining the CDP CLI with liberal use of jq, we can string together fairly complex commands that leverage multiple CLI commands to build the necessary components.

+*NOTE:* These steps are analagous to the steps to do this in the UI, but some of the naming conventions are different, so be aware of the differences.

 ## Create the DW Cluster
+The CLI calls this step "creating a cluster" wheras the UI calls it an environment and shows that it is already created.
+Furthermore the call to `cdp create-cluster` performs the same action as "Activate" does from the UI.
+Why we've used two different sets of nouns & verbs to describe this is a question for Slido.

 Creating a DW cluster requires at a minimum the CRN for your CDP environment and a list of subnets you want to deploy your DW cluster to.
 The assumption is that it will deploy to all your subnets, since for our purposes it is typically only 3 subnets.

 *NOTE:  the CLI calls this process creating a DW cluster, but the UI uses "activate/dectivate" terminology.